View of the church from the south-east

 Many of the interior fittings of the church were given in memory of former church members.

-The church was closed and demolished in 1971 as part of a wider demolition project in the area.
+The church was closed and demolished in 1971 as part of a wider redevelopment project in the area.
 The rebuilding of the housing stock, albeit at a lower level of density, commenced almost straight away, and there is today no physical evidence of the church.

 Particular thanks to Doug Fletcher for research on this entry